rM-self-serve/webinterface-onboot/README.md

 **This was true for versions <= 2.14**

-As of v2.15, the tablet uses a new driver for usb connections, introducing the possibility for another network interface, usb1.
+As of v2.15, the software introduces the possibility for another network interface, usb1.
 While unused to my understanding, it was added as a fallback option to the algorithm which determines whether or not to run the web interface.
 While the algorithm is otherwise the same, this change adds the requirement that the usb0 network interface is also connected to the computer, so we need the...

 ### Binary Hack